AI Visibility

 Real commercial impact

-In practice, when companies address these structural issues, the impact shows up quickly — not just in visibility, but in who finds them and how confidently AI systems represent them.
-The shift isn't about traffic volume.
-It's about entering conversations that never reached the website before.
+In practice, when companies address comprehensive AI visibility (not just AEO optimization), the impact shows up quickly — not just in citations, but in who finds them and how confidently AI systems represent them.